xpipe-io/xpipe-io.github.io/docs/security.md

 This includes, for example, static code analysis, which is a testing methodology that analyzes source code to find security vulnerabilities that make our applications susceptible to attacks.
 We also monitor any supply-chain vulnerabilities and monitor any third-party dependencies for potential vulnerabilities and updates.

-By prioritizing secure within our organization, we are able to develop and deliver robust and trustworthy applications.
+By prioritizing security within our organization, we are able to develop and deliver robust and trustworthy applications.

 ## Outlook